InfuseAI/primehub-aws-cdk/docs/destroy-cluster.md

-# How to destroy the PrimeHub Cluster created by `primehub-aws-cdk`
+# How to destroy PrimeHub Cluster created by Launch Stack URL

-Once you want to destroy the Cluster created by PrimeHub-AWS-CDK, please follow the following steps to destroy.
+Once you want to destroy the Cluster created by PrimeHub Launch Stack URL, please follow the following steps to destroy.

 ## By AWS Management Console